What is the difference between your trading year and the tax year? Should they be the same? Does it matter?

 You could however have a completely different year end.
 When would that be a sensible thing to do?

-If you are self employed, you may prefer to have your accounting period or trading period end on a different date.
+If you have a seasonal business you may prefer to have your accounting period or trading period end on a different date.
 Maybe you are in fashion, and want your trading year end coincide with a season end.
 Or if you are in education it would make sense for your new trading year to coincide with the new school year.
-It can make a lot of sense to have your year end fit your business seasonality so you get the most useful management information out of your sole trader accounts.
+Retailers often prefer a December year end to split up the pre-Christmas volumes from the January sales.

 If you are likely to see your business expanding and becoming more profitable over time, then having a trading year end which is different from your tax year end could mean that the increase in tax payable is delayed.